Revision Date August 16, 2018

-- Acceptable Use Policy means the rules governing use of the Aeris Sites and Aeris Services, the current version of which is available at https://www.aeris.com/legal/.
+- Acceptable Use Policy means the rules governing use of the Aeris Services, the current version of which is available at https://www.aeris.com/legal/.

-- Account means any account established by or for you in order to allow you to purchase SIM Cards, to order and access any Aeris Services, or to manage Devices.
+- Account means any account established by or for you in order to purchase SIM Cards, to order and access any Aeris Services, or to manage Devices.

-- Aeris IoT Services means the various Aeris Services which allow you to manage your Devices that are deployed with any available Carrier at an Aeris Platform or that receive and process data from your Devices at an Aeris Platform and then, at a Web Portal or through Mobile Apps, make that information available to you and enable you to take actions with respect to your Devices.
+- Aeris IoT Services means the various Aeris Services which allow you to manage Customer Devices that are deployed with any available Wireless Provider at an Aeris Platform or that receive and Process data from Customer Devices at an Aeris Platform and then, at a Web Portal or through Mobile Apps, make that information available to you and enable you to take actions with respect to Customer Devices.

 - Aeris Platform means the Aeris computing resources that receive Device data and host the Aeris Services, including any Web Portal.

-- Aeris Services means Wireless Services, Aeris IoT Services and any other services that you receive from us under a Services Agreement or otherwise, including Support Services and Web Services.
+- Aeris Services means Wireless Services provided by us through Wireless Provider Partners, Aeris IoT Services and any other services that you receive from us under a Services Agreement or otherwise, including Support Services and Web Services.

 - Aeris Sites means the main Aeris website at https://www.aeris.com, any Web Portal provided by Aeris for your interaction with the Aeris Services, any site hosting a Community Forum, and any other website provided by us.
 Unless otherwise indicated, all Aeris Sites, including those with a URL ending in “.com”, are operated on computing and data storage facilities located in the United States.